leehpham/lean-ts/docs/DEPENDENCIES.md

 - `@faker-js/faker`: Generates massive amounts of fake (but realistic) data for testing and development.
   Developed and maintained by faker-js.
-- `@jest/globals`: Supports TypeScript's typing when writing tests with Jest.
-  Developed and maintained by Facebook.
 - `@stylistic/eslint-plugin-js`: JavaScript stylistic rules for ESLint, migrated from `eslint core`.
   Developed and maintained by eslint-stylistic.